UK PM Johnson accepts public frustration with lockdown easing rules

 "I recognize what we are now asking is more complex than simply staying at home -- but this is a complex problem and we need to trust in the good sense of the British people."
 So far 34,466 people have died in Britain after testing positive for COVID-19, the respiratory disease caused by the novel coronavirus, the highest figure in Europe.

-The government has been wrestling with how to restart the economy, devastated by the lockdown while avoiding the second wave of infections.
-But it has found itself at odds not only with the devolved administrations outside England but also with some regional authorities and teaching unions who dispute whether schools should reopen for some pupils from June 1.
+The lockdown has also devastated the economy, with figures last week showing it had shrunk by 5.8% in March.
+The Bank of England has said economic activity could contract by nearly 25% in the April-June period, leading to the largest annual decline in more than three centuries.
+As it wrestles with how to restart the economy while avoiding the second wave of infections, the government has found itself at odds with the devolved administrations outside England, some regional authorities and teaching unions who dispute that schools should reopen for some pupils from June 1.

-Andy Burnham, the mayor of Greater Manchester, said there had been no discussion with leaders of big cities in northern England before lockdown measures were eased.
-"The surprisingly permissive package might well be right for the southeast, given the fall in cases there.
-But my gut feeling told me it was too soon for the north," Burnham wrote in the Observer.
+"We cannot have a situation where we keep our economy and our schools and our public services continually closed down, because the health consequences of doing so would be malign as well," Cabinet Office minister Michael Gove told BBC TV.
+He said the government was on course to meet its target of hiring 18,000 contact tracers, who will help identify the contacts of people who test positive for the coronavirus, having already recruited 17,200.

-Other papers reported that there were plans to reopen cafes, pubs, and restaurants as street stalls to help bring business back to high streets which have been all but closed down in a bid to curb the virus' spread.
+Other papers reported that there were plans to reopen cafes, pubs, and restaurants as street stalls to help bring business back to high streets which have been all but closed down.
 "If we all stick at it, then we'll be able, gradually, to get rid of the complexities and the restrictions and make it easier and simpler for families to meet again," Johnson wrote.

 "But we must move slowly, and at the right time."